SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 ![body by science](/img/body-by-science.png "body by science")

-For more information, watch this video, <a href="https://www.youtube.com/watch?time_continue=12&v=jeFdYy815pQ" target="blank">"Strength Training for Health and Longevity"</a> which features <a href="http://www.drmcguff.com/" target="blank">Doug McGuff, ,MD.
+For information on the medical science behind this approach, watch this video, <a href="https://www.youtube.com/watch?time_continue=12&v=jeFdYy815pQ" target="blank">"Strength Training for Health and Longevity"</a> which features <a href="http://www.drmcguff.com/" target="blank">Doug McGuff, ,MD</a>.

 I also recommend this video by McGuff on <a href="https://www.youtube.com/watch?v=-tn77ntM5sc" target="blank">"The Benefits of Exercise for the Over-40s."</a>